 The Council will give, wherever possible, shall ordinarily give at least five clear working days' notice of any such-meeting by publicising a copy of the official notice, including by electronic means on the Council's website and at the Council's main office., relevant details.

-Local Government Act 1972, (S.100A) Acopy of the official notice will be posted at the Council's main office and published on the Council's website.
+A copy of the official notice will be posted at the Council's main office and published on the Council's website.

 Local Government Act 1972, (S.100B)

 4.6.
 Agenda and Supporting Papers - Rights of Access